Xiaomi Mi 8 full review

 Where can you buy the Xiaomi Mi 8?

-Xiaomi is now officially available in the UK, available on contract through Three and sold everywhere from Amazon to Argos, Currys, John Lewis, Carphone Warehouse and even the Mi UK store.
-There's also a new outlet in London's Westfield shopping centre.
+Xiaomi's Mi 8 is officially available in the UK from £399, available on contract through Three and sold everywhere from Amazon to Argos, Currys, John Lewis, Carphone Warehouse and even the Mi UK store.
+There's also a Mi outlet in London's Westfield shopping centre where you can try before you buy.

 Xiaomi Mi 8 Design & Build